kokitsuyuzaki/TensorLyCV/README_AppleSilicon.md

 bash Mambaforge-MacOSX-arm64.sh
 ```

-After rebooting the shell, we confirmed that `mamba` command did work as follows:
+After rebooting the shell, we confirmed that the `mamba` command did work as follows:

 ```
 exec $SHELL -l